 Women may be subject to unwanted attention and harassment.
 Take care when travelling alone, particularly at night.

-If you are entering the Gulf area by sea, be aware that many areas are sensitive in relation to security and territory.
+If you're entering the Gulf area by sea, be aware that many areas are sensitive to security issues and territorial disputes.
 There are ongoing reports of vessel inspections, detentions and arrest.

 Piracy occurs in the Gulf.
-For more information about piracy, see our
+For more information, see our

 The International Civil Aviation Organisation (ICAO) has not audited those bodies responsible for air safety oversight in Iran.
 The European Union has operational restrictions in place for some of the aircraft in the Iran Air fleet because the airline has been unable to demonstrate that a number of its aircraft meet international safety standards.

-There are also serious safety concerns about ageing aeroplanes on many of Iran's domestic air services.
+There are serious safety concerns about ageing aeroplanes on many of Iran's domestic air services.

 Aviation Safety Network website for information on aviation safety in Iran.